Ease into fall with this buttery apple crumb cake studded with apples and finished with a crunchy cinnamon crumb topping.

 It’s that time, friends.
 And I think I’m finally ready.

-Warm, sweet, and gently spiced this is just the thing to ease you into fall.
+Warm, sweet, and gently spiced this is just the thing to ease you into Fall.
 It’s not super in-your-face with the Autumn-ness.
-There’s no brazen pumpkin spice, no overpowering scent of cloves, and definitely no hint at Halloween.
+There’s no brazen pumpkin spice, no overpowering scent of cloves, and definitely no hint at Halloween or Thanksgiving.
 Instead there’s the subtle scent of cinnamon, a hint of nutmeg, and the just-barely-there crunch of apples.
 It’s Autumn goodness, but in a super chill, non-confrontational way, that could easily feel right-at-home in any other season of the year.

 I’m going to cut to the chase here.
 This Apple Crumb Cake is an excuse to eat dessert for breakfast.
 This is nothing new, of course.
 We’ve been coming up with ways to eat cake for breakfast for centuries.
 Pancakes, waffles, muffins.
 They’re all cake, people.

 But of all the cake-for-breakfast incarnations out there, the coffee cake did the worst job at hiding it’s dessert-ness.
 I can just imagine the recipe development meeting now.

 Guy #1: Hmmmmm….pancakes seem to be a hit and we managed to slip muffins through, but we really need another way to eat cake for breakfast.

 Guy #2: I know!
 Let’s see…What if we made a cake, topped it with a buttery crumble and then drizzled it with sugar syrup!
 That totally makes it breakfast, right?

 Guy #1: By golly, I think you’re on to something.
 Sounds like the perfect accompaniment to a cup of coffee.
 In fact, I think we’ll call it Coffee Cake!

 And that’s how we’ve been enjoying apple crumb cake for breakfast all these years.